Brewing Guides10 min read Updated

 #grinding #no grinder #DIY #coffee beans #guide

 Your coffee grinder just broke.
 Or maybe you're traveling.
 Or perhaps you found whole beans but don't own a grinder yet.
+No problem—you can still brew excellent coffee by grinding beans with common household items like a mortar and pestle, blender, rolling pin, or even a hammer and ziplock bag.

 Don't panic.
 You can still make excellent coffee.